akanksha-ghadage/Learning-Exercises/README.md

 # Exercises and Assignments

-This repository contains my personal practice exercises and assignments related to data analytics.
+This repository contains my personal practice exercises and assignments related to data analytics, including Python and SQL.

-Each file includes output, logic explanation, or screenshots for better understanding.

 ## How to View